mohanenm/hook-example/README.md

 # README

-# webhook endpoint to receive posts, process them in the background with sidekiq and redis, send that information off to another backend!
+creates a webhook endpoint to receive a POST, uses redis and sidekiq to process them in the background and relay that information to subcribers!